DenisTomas/object_oriented_design_patterns_challenge_java/README.md

 A classe `OperacaoMatematica` contém os métodos que realizam as operações matemáticas.
 Ela é usada pela classe `Calculadora` para realizar as operações.

 This application was created to demonstrate the use of classes and methods in Java.
 It consists of two main classes: `Calculadora` and `OperacaoMatematica`.
-The `Calculator' class is responsible for performing mathematical operations.
+The `Calculator` class is responsible for performing mathematical operations.
 It has methods for addition, subtraction, multiplication and division.
 The `OperacaoMatematica` class contains the methods that perform the mathematical operations.
 It is used by the `Calculadora` class to perform the operations.

 🚀 Como Usar / How to Use